 Equity, Diversification, and Inclusion Efforts

 Careful attention is paid to equity, diversity, and inclusion when selecting committee members and speakers for all organized events and activities.
-In 2024, half of the chair positions in our organizing committee were held by women.
-At our ISMB session, we aim for diversity among our keynote speakers and selected speakers (30% female) with presenters from North America (8), Europe (5), Asia (3), and South America (1).
+In 2025, half of the chair positions in our organizing committee were held by women.
+At our ISMB session, we aim for diversity among our keynote speakers and selected speakers (45% female) with presenters from Europe (12), North America (7), and Asia (1).
+We also aim to maintain diversity and inclusion across different areas of computational biology as they intersect with network biology (e.g., organisms, data types, etc.).

 https://www.linkedin.com/company/netbio-cosi